EmadGKamel/install-k8s-rocky-linux-8/README.md

 ## Intro
 This `bash` script is used to install Kubernetes on Rocky Linux 8 using **kubeadm** & **CRI-O** as a container runtime.

-The `install.sh` will configure each node and install the main components which are:
+The file `install.sh` will configure each node and install the main components which are:
 > cri-o, kubelet, kubeadm, kubectl

 ## Setup cluster nodes